nadav-galili/regulation_training/instructions.md

 By following this document, the development team will be well-equipped to implement the project with clear guidance on both front-end and back-end components, ensuring a secure, responsive, and engaging user experience.

 Feel free to ask if you have any questions or need further clarifications on any part of this PRD!

+-- Add password column to employees table
+ALTER TABLE employees ADD COLUMN IF NOT EXISTS password VARCHAR(255);

+-- Update your admin user with both is_admin and password UPDATE employees
+SET
+is_admin = TRUE,
+password = 'admin123'
+WHERE employee_identifier = '1234';

+-- Verify the changes
+SELECT \* FROM employees WHERE employee_identifier = '1234';